omaroswr/ZTP_lab_build/lab_build_5_upgrade.md

 EOF
 ```

-you will see that pre-cachaing starts to take place:
+After some time, you will see that pre-cachaing starts to take place:

 oc get cgu -A